dthach4/react-tic-tac-toe/README.md

 ## Features

-You can play Tic-Tac-Toe against anyone in local multiplayer mode.
+You can play Tic-Tac-Toe against an AI that cannot lose.
 That's it, that's all you can do for now.

 ## Running the project